afcondon/cluedoHS/cluedo-notes.md

     ergo forall suggestions if two of the cards in a match are definitely not held third one is held

-if you learn that a player doesn't have a card then you check their matches to see if there's information in that if you learn that a player does have a card
+if you learn that a player doesn't have a card then you check their matches to see if there's information in that

 -- would it be better to produce card facts here? probably many ways to skin the cat deduceCard :: Suggestion -> CardSet -> CardSet -> Maybe Card